shedding-hub/shedding-hub/data/salvatore2020epidemiological/salvatore2020epidemiological.md

 ```

-The authors stated: "a limit of detection in the range of 1000–3162 viral RNA copies per mL".
-We used the maximum "3162" to be conservative.

-Results were considered positive if signals were detected (Ct < 40) for the RP, N1, and N2 genes.
-Results were classified as “not detected” if RP was detected but no signal was observed (Ct ≥ 40) from either N1 or N2.
-Results were classified as inconclusive if RP was detected (Ct < 40) and either N1 or N2 was detected (but not both).
-Results were classified as invalid if no RP was detected in the sample.
-Any specimens for which results were inconclusive were retested; specimens which produced inconclusive results after retesting were excluded from the analysis (n = 17 specimens from 6 participants).
-Ct values for amplification of both viral targets (N1 and N2 probes).

-The author of the original paper stated: "For this analysis, we focused on values of the N1 probe."
-Thus we think the viral load in data is from N1 probe.

 ```python
 phillip2020 = dict(title="Epidemiological Correlates of Polymerase Chain Reaction Cycle Threshold Values in the Detection of Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)",